IgordaCosta/IgordaCosta-NodeJsElectronDemonstration/README.txt

 To run the app:
     Create a virtual environment using the name e564 and update it with the requirements.txt file
-        > remember to delete the e564 first
+        > remember to delete the e564 folder first

     # This installs the virtual environment module
     pip install virtualenv